Representable tangent structures for affine schemes: Characterizing representable tangent structures for affine schemes

 \subsection{Infinitesimal objects for affine schemes}

-Thanks to Lemma~\ref{lemma:infinitesimal-objects-tangentoids}, infinitesimal objects, and therefore representable tangent structures, on $\Aff_R$ are equivalent to coexponentiable tangentoids in $\cAlg_R$.
-To better characterize these tangentoids, let us first recall Niefield's theorem that characterize coexponentiable objects in $\cAlg_R$.
+Thanks to Lemma~\ref{lemma:infinitesimal-objects-tangentoids}, infinitesimal objects, and therefore representable tangent structures, on $\Aff_R$ correspond to coexponentiable tangentoids in $\cAlg_R$.
+To better characterize these tangentoids, let us first recall Niefield's theorem that classifies the coexponentiable objects in $\cAlg_R$.

-\begin{theorem} \cite[Theorem~4.3]{niefield:cartesianness} A commutative and unital $R$-algebra $A$ is coexponentiable in $\cAlg_R$ if and only if its underlying $R$-module is finitely generated and projective. \end{theorem}
+\begin{theorem} \cite[Theorem~4.3]{niefield:cartesianness} A commutative $R$-algebra $A$ is coexponentiable in $\cAlg_R$ if and only if its underlying $R$-module is finitely generated and projective. \end{theorem}

 Thanks to Theorem~\ref{lemma:nielfield-characterization-exponential-affine-scheme}, we can finally characterize coexponentiable tangentoids of $\cAlg_R$.
 By a \textbf{finitely generated projective} (\textbf{commutative}) \textbf{solid non-unital $R$-algebra}, we mean a solid (commutative) non-unital $R$-algebra whose underlying $R$-module is finitely generated and projective.